RadioCat01/Trends-NewsPage-Microservice/README.md

 ---
 #### Gateway
-Configured the security chain and filter to pass the Keycloak Id in passing request's header
+Configured the security chain and filter to pass the Keycloak Id in passing request's headerr

       Oauhth2 Resource Server
       Spring WebFlux